 |9/11||Financial Crisis (2008)|

 As shown in the table above, it is evident that holiday and VFR travel recovers much faster than business travel.
-In the particular case, it took business travel four years to recover from 9/11 — and more importantly, business travel hasn’t recovered yet from the financial crisis.
+In this particular case, it took business travel four years to recover from 9/11 — and more importantly, business travel hasn’t recovered yet from the financial crisis.
 However, VFR and holiday travel recovered immediately from 9/11 and within 3-6 years from the financial crisis.

 New Routes, new Aircraft, new Networks